voidshard/wysteria/README.md

 - "Moving" and/or "renaming" are foreign concepts to wysteria, if you need to move something you should delete and recreate it.
 Part of this is because of the complications it introduces, and part of this is to be able to support deterministic ids (in a later version)

+##Contributing

+All contributors are welcome.
+If you write a new implementation for any og the interfaces or make any improvements please do make a pull request.

+Also, if (when) you find bugs, let me know.

 ##ToDo List

 - unittests for business logic